 It can be difficult to know what a fair settlement for your injuries, pain, and suffering would look like when you do not deal with car accident injury situations on a regular basis.

 If you are unable to reach a fair settlement based on this determined value, your attorney can help you take the case to court.
-Contact us at (504) 613-4771 for a free consultation today.

-Hiring an Attorney Can Help
+Hiring an Attorney Can Help After a Motor Vehicle Collision

 While your attorney handles many of the day-to-day aspects of filing a lawsuit for your collision-related injuries, you can focus on your family and your recovery.
 At the Morris Bart law firm, our team understands the devastating effects a car accident can have on families.